 - Ask your advisor about these options to help you stay on track to graduate.
 Remember, if you are taking a course at another institution to fulfill your CU requirements, you must make sure the course is a transfer equivalent to the CU course requirement.
 You can find the Course Equivalency tables at www.cameron.edu/transfer.

 - College is a lot different from high school.
 Use a planner and learn to manage your time efficiently.

 Use the resources available to you.

-- Check your CU email at least twice a week and keep any important information that CU will send you.
+- Check your CU email daily and keep any important information that CU sends you.